-The members of our compensation committee are , and . is the chairman of our compensation committee.
+The members of our compensation committee are Mr. Flatley, Mr. Nelsen and Dr. Tessier-Lavigne.
+Dr. Tessier-Lavigne is the chair of our compensation committee.
+Dr. Tessier-Lavigne is not independent under NASDAQ's independence standards.
+We intend to rely upon the phase-in rules of NASDAQ with respect to the independence of our compensation committee.
 Our compensation committee oversees our compensation policies, plans and benefits programs.
 The compensation committee will also: